 - Canadian Natural plans to continue with the expansion of the polymer flood at Brintnell over the next several years.
-Expansion will push the flood to the southeastern and western edges of the pool. - The focus of this year's capital program will be optimization of the existing well patterns.
-No drilling is planned for 2016. - CNRL received approval in 2012 to implement a surfactant pilot in the field.
+Expansion will push the flood to the southeastern and western edges of the pool. - The focus of this year's capital program will be infill drilling and polymer flood optimization of existing well patterns.
+Optimization will be achieved through continuous flood management to ensure balance and optimal recovery factor. - CNRL received approval in 2012 to implement a surfactant pilot in the field.
 CNRL is not pursuing surfactant flooding at the present time.